 When looking for an electronic contract manufacturer to work with, find out if they will do the following:

 Working with multiple electronic contract manufacturers is possible, but not very efficient.
-And the more partners you have, the more possibilities there are that something will go wrong with your electronic assembly.
+And the more partners you have, the more possibilities there will go wrong with your electronic assembly.
 Instead, look for an electronic contract manufacturer that offers box builds.
 Box builds are basically complete assemblies, which means that the boards, backplane, din rail, wires, and every else can be combined into your final product in a single location.
 It’s a much more cost-efficient way to assemble your project and reduces the risk of miscommunication.

 When searching for an electronic contract manufacturer for your electronic assembly, don’t settle for less.